scalameta/scalafmt/docs/configuration.md

 [`newlines.source`](#newlinessource); `keep` maps to `keep` and attempts to preserve the space if there's no line break in the source, `fold` maps to `Oneline`, rest to `Never`.

+#### `binPack.parentConstructors=Always`

+This option attempts to binpack parents, formatting as many on each line as will fit.

 ```scala mdoc:scalafmt
 binPack.parentConstructors = Always
 maxColumn = 30